roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

  NIGHT OUT WITH KAREN

  On the next night, Friday, I went out with Karen.
 We had dinner at her country club and talked about the previous night.
 She said her husband's rule was "What he didn't know wouldn't hurt him" and as a result he never asked her questions about where she went or what she did.
 We stayed and danced for a while and then, after midnight, she drove us to a downtown mega-bar.
 It was in an old warehouse or something and it had a different themed bar on each of its four floors.
 We went right to the 4th floor where there was a dark lounge that was furnished with couches and love seats and where soft, quiet music was being played.
 There was no dance floor, everyone just sat around in those little private areas and talked.
-Report_Story #2